SAP-archive/karydia/docs/demos/overview.md

 ## Features and Configuration Options
 You can configure each feature to meet the needs of your applications:
 * A custom seccomp profile
-* A custom default network policy
+* One or multiple default network policies
 * A specific network policy per namespace
 * The usage of a root user if necessary
 * The privilege escalation container option